-With a fire roaring in your fireplace, it can be tempting to throw in the odd bit of paper or cardboard box, to use free or surplus wood to fuel the fire or to cook over the open fireplace.
+With a fire roaring in your fireplace, it can be tempting to throw in the odd bit of paper or cardboard box.
 Before you toss something other than typical fireplace fuel on the flames, however, you should be aware of some materials that you should never burn in your fireplace.
-There are several materials that pose either a fire hazard or a health hazard, and you could be putting you and your family in danger by burning them.
+There are several materials that pose a fire or health hazard to your family if you burn them.
 Here are some materials you should never burn in your fireplace.

 If you have scraps of lumber to get rid of, throwing it in the fireplace could seem like a win-win: You get rid of the wood, and you get some free fuel for your fireplace.
 Treated lumber has no place in your fireplace, however.
 The chemicals on the wood are highly toxic, and burning them in your fireplace can fill your home with hazardous fumes.